This article was originally published on November 7, 2018. We have completely updated the article with up to date information and more insights.

 Depending on what model you choose, you can save 20 to even 50% compared to the other materials.

-After price, you can expect your windows to last a minimum 10-20 years with little to no maintenance.
+After price, you can expect your windows to last a minimum of 10-20 years with little to no maintenance.

 When shopping for your home’s next windows, vinyl windows should be at the top of your list of options.